 Most people do not need treatment.
 The extra nipples do NOT develop into breasts at puberty.

-Talk to your health care provider if there are supernumerary nipples on an infant and there are other symptoms present.
+Talk to your health care provider if there are extra nipples on an infant.
+Tell the provider if there are other symptoms.

-The health care provider will perform a physical exam and ask questions about the person's medical history.
+The provider will do a physical exam.
+The provider may ask questions about the person's medical history.
 The number and location of extra nipples will be noted.